Board of Trustees

 Fun Facts: Native German speaker; received full scholarship to study classical ballet; currently learning to sail.
 Met husband in MBA program’s “Mathematics for Managers” class where, as a former engineer, he ruined the class curve.

-Dave joined the library board in 2017 and is the Skaneateles Library Board President.
+Dave joined the library board in 2017.

 Professional Experience: Dave left his original profession as a Skaneateles high school chemistry teacher to take on the challenges of a new and growing business, the Marietta Corporation.
 Over his 35-year career with Marietta, Dave held many roles with the company starting as its Director of Quality Assurance and also serving as the Chief Operations Officer.
 Dave has a wealth of experience managing people and budgets, finding creative solutions to intricate problems, and leading projects to completion.